-No matter how much we love the piano or how hard we work at it, practicing and performing can be frustrating.
+No matter how much you love the piano or how hard you work at it, practicing and performing can be frustrating.

-Finally, when we perform, stage fright can make us panic, destroy our confidence, and wreak havoc with the performance we’ve spent so much time preparing.
+Finally, when you perform, stage fright may make you panic, destroy your confidence, and wreak havoc with the performance you’ve spent so much time preparing.

 Productive practicing and true music-making happen when you’re in a state of flow—when your body and mind are working with ease.

 Since 1985, I’ve helped pianists release tension and open up their playing through a step-by-step approach I developed called the Art of Practicing.
 This approach combines state-of-the-art piano technique with mental and sensory techniques to help you enjoy each moment of practicing and to build ease, communicative power, and confidence for performance.